Orbitale/SvelteAdmin/README.md

 #### Fetching your data with State providers

-As we have seen before, there are two entrypoints to your data source, one of them is the **state provider**, and there is only one per Crud.
+As we have seen before, there are two entrypoints to your data source, one of them is the **state provider**, and there is one per Crud.

 A SateProvider is a class that implements this interface: